sturlabragason/sturlabragason.github.io/chars/index.md

 title: Goblin Pirate Pregens
 ---

-# 6th-Level Goblin Pirate Pregens for Pathfinder 1e

-Here are four character concepts for a Pathfinder 1st Edition campaign set in Eberron.
-They are all 6th level, with one level in six different classes.
-Players can pick one and fill in the details like skills, HP, gear, and alignment.
-The core build and stats are set.

 ---
 ### Character 1: The Crimson Captain
 ![A dashing goblin captain in a red coat, pointing a rapier forward confidently.](/chars/sturlabragason_goblin_pirate_portrait_captains_hat_action_pos_359d7f1b-d8db-4875-b071-6fccc2ed4d9f_1.png)